 - finances – as well as applying for student finance, don’t forget to check when you need to apply for any carers’ bursaries or grants.
-Set aside some time to plan your budgeting, taking into account any costs for equipment, books, etc. you’ll need, as well as your day-to-day living costs.
-Visit the Blackbullion website for some useful resources to help you get your finances in order
+Set aside time to plan your budgeting, taking into account any costs for equipment, books, etc. you’ll need, as well as your day-to-day living costs.
+Visit the Blackbullion website for some useful resources to help you

-- work placements – if you're planning to take a course that requires work placements or off-site learning, it's a good idea to find out in advance when these are likely to take place — so you can make any necessary arrangements and update your travel plans and budget accordingly
+- work placements – if you're taking a course that requires work placements or off-site learning, find out in advance when these are likely to take place — so you can make any necessary arrangements and update your travel plans and budget

 Carers in the UK have rights in law, which emphasises that they should receive the appropriate support to allow them to meet their own personal goals, including education.
-However, there are some differences depending on where in the UK you come from.
-Select your country below for more information from Carers Trust:
+There are some differences depending on where in the UK you come from – select your country below for more information from Carers Trust: